-According to many modern rabbinical scholars the Christian concept of salvation from sin has no equal in Judaism.
-Judaism does not believe that man, by his nature, is evil or sinful and therefore believes that man has no need to be “saved” from an eternal damnation.
+The Christian concept of salvation from sin has no equivalent in modern Judaism.
+Judaism does not believe that man, by his nature, is evil or sinful and therefore does not teach that man has a need to be “saved” from an eternal damnation.
 In fact, most Jews today do not believe in a place of eternal punishment or a literal hell.
-The Hebrew root word for “sin” is chayt, which literally means “to miss the mark.”
-It is a term commonly used in archery, of one who “misses the mark” of the bull’s-eye.
-When a Jew misses the mark and occasionally falls into the sin of failing to fulfill the laws of God, the belief is that he can obtain forgiveness through prayer, repentance and doing good deeds.
+When a Jew sins or fails to fulfill the laws of God, the belief is that he can obtain forgiveness through prayer, repentance, and doing good deeds.

-The Brit Chadasha (the New Covenant or New Testament) teaches us that the Jewish Messiah, Jesus Christ, came to the “lost sheep of the house of Israel” (Matthew 15:24) precisely at the time preceding the destruction of the Jewish temple in Jerusalem.
-“But when Messiah arrived as a High Priest of the good things to come, He entered through the greater and more complete Tabernacle, not made with hands—that is, not of this creation—and not through the blood of goats and calves, but through His own blood, He entered into the Holy Place once for all, having obtained eternal redemption.
-For if the blood of goats and bulls and the ashes of a heifer sprinkling those who have been made common, sanctify for the cleansing of the flesh, how much more shall the blood of Messiah, Who through the eternal Spirit, offered Himself without blemish to God, cleanse your conscience from dead works to serve the Living God?”
+The Brit Chadasha (the New Covenant or New Testament) teaches that the Jewish Messiah, Jesus of Nazareth, came to the “lost sheep of the house of Israel” (Matthew 15:24) just before the destruction of the Jewish temple in Jerusalem.
+“When Christ came as high priest of the good things that are now already here, he went through the greater and more perfect tabernacle that is not made with human hands, that is to say, is not a part of this creation.
+He did not enter by means of the blood of goats and calves; but he entered the Most Holy Place once for all by his own blood, thus obtaining eternal redemption.
+The blood of goats and bulls and the ashes of a heifer sprinkled on those who are ceremonially unclean sanctify them so that they are outwardly clean.
+How much more, then, will the blood of Christ, who through the eternal Spirit offered himself unblemished to God, cleanse our consciences from acts that lead to death, so that we may serve the living God!”
 (Hebrews 9:11–14).

-The New Testament teaches that all of us, Jews and Gentiles, have “missed the mark” (Romans 3:23).
+The New Testament teaches that everyone, Jew and Gentile alike, has sinned against God (Romans 3:23).
 All of us are under the consequences of sin, and “the wages of sin is death” (Romans 6:23).
 We are all in need of salvation from our sin; we are all in need of a Savior.
-The New Testament teaches that Jesus the Messiah is “the way, and the truth, and the life; no one comes to the Father” but through Him (John 14:6) And, most importantly, “there is salvation in no one else; for there is no other name under Heaven given among men by which it is necessary for us to be saved” (Acts 4:12).
+Jesus came to seek and to save the lost (Luke 19:10).
+The New Testament teaches that “salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved” (Acts 4:12).

-For the Jews, Jesus the Messiah has come as High Priest and through His once-for-all sacrifice for sin offers complete atonement to all people.
-For there is “no distinction” between Jew and Gentile (Romans 10:12).
+In Christ, there is “no distinction” between Jew and Gentile (Romans 10:12).
 Yes, the Jews are God’s chosen people, and through them came the Jewish Messiah to bless all the nations of the earth.
-And it is only through Jesus that Jews can find God’s complete atonement and forgiveness.
+But it is only through Jesus that Jews—or anyone else—can find God’s forgiveness.